pca006132/PCC/syntax.md

 Annotation that users can use in procedure:
 + `@criteria "criteria_name": {criteria}`: Add a criteria to the advancement.
 (Need to accomplish **all criteria**)

 > Note that for this Annotation, users can split it into multiple lines with indentation.
 > Comments(following the pcc format) will **NOT** be parsed as a part of the JSON.
 > However, note that the line with the same indentation as the first line would be regarded as new command/annotation.
 >
 > Procedure names will be converted to lower case as Minecraft does.
 >
-> Name of the criteria is the same as its name, such as 'impossible' in the line `#procedure`
+> Name of the criteria is the same as its name, such as 'impossible' in the line `#adv`
 > For the main_tick, it would use the `arbitrary_player_tick` criteria.
 > Tick and main_tick cannot co-exist, main_tick will overwrite tick.
 > Note that for impossible, the advancement will be revoked immediately.
 For tick and main_tick, the criteria itself will be revoked.